 Max is the founder and president of the UBI Center.
-He is also a member of the Policy Simulation Library's leadership council, and was previously a data scientist at Google.
+He was previously a data scientist at Google.
 Max has a master's degree in Data, Economics, and Development Policy from MIT and a bachelor's degree in operations research from UC Berkeley.

 Nikhil is a student at the Durham University studying Computer Science, where his interests include data science, simulation and its applications on public policy.
 He is the author and maintainer of the openfisca-uk microsimulation model of the UK tax and benefit system.
 Nikhil has previously interned at Caspian, where he worked in improving anti-money laundering investigations.

 Nate is a math teacher in DC Public Schools, and formerly worked in the same position in Charlotte Mecklenberg Schools.
 Additionally, he has worked as a policy advisor for State Representative Leslie Herod of Colorado and a researcher for The Colorado League of Charter Schools through the Urban Leaders Fellowship summer program.
 Nate has a bachelor's degree in economics from Penn State University.
 He believes in the importance of policy work to alleviate poverty and inequality.

 Ahmed is a rising senior in high school from Clark County, Nevada.
 He’s currently the opinion editor of the Southwest Shadow, a high school web paper, and Senior Researcher at the Mission for American Resolve, a policy think tank.
 He’s most interested in how child allowances can promote strong, stable families.